President Trump’s message to Historically Black Colleges and Universities

 A bunch of policies helped make that happen: pro-growth tax cuts, regulatory reform, new trade deals, and so on.
 But one creative idea that doesn’t get enough attention is President Trump’s creation of “Opportunity Zones.”
 Part of the 2017 tax cuts law, Opportunity Zones drive capital investment into distressed communities across the country with tax incentives for long-term commitments.
 The result is a projected $100 billion in new investments across 9,000 such communities.

-HBCUs have a crucial role to play in this revival of the American Dream“You have shaped American leaders, trained American legends, pioneered American innovations, empowered American workers, built American communities, and you've made all of America very proud of you and the job you've done,” President Trump said today.
+HBCUs have a crucial role to play in this revival of the American Dream.
+“You have shaped American leaders, trained American legends, pioneered American innovations, empowered American workers, built American communities, and you've made all of America very proud of you and the job you've done,” President Trump said today.
 “My administration is determined to fight for you.”

 In photos: Ivanka Trump’s push for apprenticeships